 For example, a CTR like ‘Buy From Phone’ works better than ‘Buy now’ for mobile devices.

 It’s also possible that people searching on mobile need more information pronto.
 So you want to make sure that your ad is crisp, short and precise for your mobile audience.

 Don’t limit your optimization to the ad, take your user on a mobile-optimized landing page or website for higher conversions.

-The only way to continuously optimize your campaign is to keep measuring the performance of your great Google Ads.
+The only way to optimize continuously your campaign is to keep measuring the performance of your great Google Ads.

 Some questions that you can ask yourself along the way are: